 Graduate Degrees Offered

-The animal and comparative biomedical sciences graduate program offers both Master of Science (two options) and doctoral degrees.
-The program provides maximum flexibility in planning programs of study for M.S. and Ph.D. candidates, and no uniform core of coursework is required.
+The program provides maximum flexibility in planning programs of study for M.S. and Ph.D. candidates.
 Your individual plan of study is developed and approved by your graduate advisory committee (GAC) in accordance with your research interests and career goals.
-You can expect to become accomplished in verbal and written communication through participation in departmental courses and seminars, and through presentations at local, national, and international meetings.
-You also are required to gain teaching experience by becoming a teaching assistant or through involvement in other teaching activities.

 Animal and Comparative Biomedical Sciences Graduate Program Core Faculty